mcbridejc/curvycad/README.md

 VIA_DRILL = 0.3
 VIA_PAD = 0.6

+# This list defines the periodically repeated pattern of objects.
+# All distances along the path are normalized to the range (0 to 1), and
+# they will be scaled by the provided `pitch` value later.
+Distances
+# orthogonal to the path are given in absolute terms.
 segment = [
     # Draw two parallel lines 5mm on either side of the path in top layer
     # They cover the entire length of the segment (0 to 1)